Towards a Rigorous Evaluation of Time-series Anomaly Detection: Introduction

 However, \texttt{PA}~has a high possibility of overestimating the model performance.
-A typical TAD model produces an anomaly scoFre that informs about the degree of input abnormality, and predicts an anomaly if this score is higher than a threshold.
+A typical TAD model produces an anomaly score that informs about the degree of input abnormality, and predicts an anomaly if this score is higher than a threshold.
+With \texttt{PA}, the prediction from the randomly generated anomaly score and that of the well-trained model becomes identical, as depicted in \figurename~\ref{fig:introduction}-(a).
 The black solid lines show two different anomaly scores; the upper line shows informative scores from a well-trained model, while the lower is randomly generated.
 The shaded area and dashed line indicate the ground truth (GT) anomaly segment and TAD threshold, respectively.
 The informative scores (above) are ideal given that they are high only during the GT segment.
 In contrast, randomly generated anomaly scores (below) cross the threshold only once within the GT segment.
 Despite their disparity, the predictions after \texttt{PA}~ become indistinguishable, as indicated by the red line.
 If random anomaly scores can yield $\texttt{F1}_\texttt{PA}$~as high as a proficient detection model, it is difficult to conclude that a model with a higher $\texttt{F1}_\texttt{PA}$~performs better than the others.
 Our experimental results in Section~\ref{section:results} show that random anomaly scores can overturn most state-of-the-art TAD methods (\figurename~\ref{fig:introduction}-(b)).

 Another question that arises is whether \texttt{PA}~is the only problem in the evaluation of TAD methods.
 Until now, only the absolute \texttt{F1}~has been reported, without any attempt to establish a baseline and relative comparison against it.
 If the accuracy of a binary classifier is 50\%, it is not much different from random guessing despite being an apparently large number.
 Similarly, a proper baseline should be discussed for TAD, and future methods should be evaluated based on the improvement compared to the baseline.
 According to our observations, existing TAD methods do not seem to have obtained a significant improvement over the baseline that this paper proposes.
 Furthermore, several methods fail to exceed it.
 Our observations for one of the benchmark dataset are summarized in the right of \figurename~\ref{fig:introduction}-(b).